How To Stop A Toilet Overflowing

 Vinegar and baking soda are effective declogging substances and function as great deodorisers.
 To unclog your toilet with these, pour about a cup of baking soda and two cups of vinegar.
 Allow this mixture to work on the clog for five minutes.

-Once the mixture has taken effect and the bubbles subside, feel free to flush.
+Feel free to flush once the mixture has taken effect and the bubbles subside.
 You’ll know if the method has worked if the toilet makes a suction noise and drains the vinegar and baking soda solution.

 This is the final method you should try before calling a professional plumber.
 You can rent a wet/dry vacuum to clear a blocked system drain.
 Just remember to use a set of rubber gloves while using this method.